Shaw-git/shaw-git.github.io/_pages/about.md

 - *2024.06*: &nbsp;⭐⭐ Xiao Li presented the work **"A Data-driven Approach for Probabilistic Traffic Prediction and Simulation at Signalized Intersections"** at 2024 IEEE Intelligent Vehicles Symposium (IV) in Jeju, Korea.
 - *2024.04*: &nbsp;🎉🎉 Our paper **"An Efficient Semi-Automated Scheme for Infrastructure LiDAR Annotation" has been accepted"** has been accepted in **IEEE Transactions on Intelligent Transportation Systems**.
 - *2024.03*: &nbsp;🥇🥇 Congratulations to Xiao Li on being selected as the Gartner Group Graduate Fellowship recipient at UFL!
-- *2024.03*  &nbsp;⭐⭐ Xiao Li presented the work **"Hybrid Approaches for Data Reduction of Spatiotemporal Scientific Applications"** at the DCC Conference in Snowbird, Utah.
+- *2024.03*: &nbsp;⭐⭐ Xiao Li presented the work **"Hybrid Approaches for Data Reduction of Spatiotemporal Scientific Applications"** at the DCC Conference in Snowbird, Utah.
-- *2024.01*: &nbsp;🎉🎉 Our paper **"Hybrid Approaches for Data Reduction of Spatiotemporal Scientific Applications"** has been accepted in **Data Compression Conference**.
+- *2024.01*: &nbsp;🎉🎉 Our work **"Hybrid Approaches for Data Reduction of Spatiotemporal Scientific Applications"** has been accepted in **Data Compression Conference**.
 - *2023.07*: &nbsp;🎉🎉 Our paper  **"A Spatiotemporal Correspondence Approach to Unsupervised LiDAR Segmentation with Traffic Applications"** has been accepted in **IEEE Intelligent Transportation Systems Conference**.
-- *2023.05*: &nbsp;🎉🎉 Our paper  **"Computer-aided autism spectrum disorder diagnosis with behavior signal processing"** has been accepted in **IEEE Transactions on Affective Computing**.
+- *2023.05*: &nbsp;🎉🎉 Our work **"Computer-aided autism spectrum disorder diagnosis with behavior signal processing"** has been accepted in **IEEE Transactions on Affective Computing**.
 - *2023.03*: &nbsp;🎉🎉 Our paper  **"An Efficient Semi-Automated Scheme for LiDAR Annotation and A Benchmark Infrastructure Dataset"** has been accepted in **ICLR ML4IoT**.
 - *2022.11*: &nbsp;🎉🎉 Our paper  **"Accurate Head Pose Estimation Using Image Rectification and A Lightweight Convolutional Neural Network"** has been accepted in **IEEE Transactions on Multimedia**.
 - *2021.09*: &nbsp;🎉🎉 Our paper  **"Concurrent Two-factor Identify Verification Using Facial Identify and Facial Actions"** has been accepted in **Electronic Imaging**.